benaltair/epoch/README.md

 Likely this will be slow moving as an individual initiative, progressing when I have time.
 Eventually it may pick up steam.

 **Update: September 2023**
 Right now it is in its earliest stage.
 I am prototyping different ways to reliably render an interactive timeline.
+The current prototype uses CSS Grid to draw year and decade lines, providing a solid base for stacking events and future navigation tools.
 The features which could be enabled by this scaffold include:

 - Dynamic zooming and scrolling through the timeline, likely with an overview widget somewhere on screen.
 - Information hierarchy between different types of events.
 Cycle -> Dispensation -> Age and so on.